III:06:00 Missing Residential Student Notification Procedure

 IV.
 NOTIFICATION TO RESIDENTIAL STUDENTS

-A. Residential Students are to be informed that, in addition to providing an emergency contact, they have the option to confidentially identify an individual, and his/her telephone number(s), to be contacted by the institution not later than 24 hours after the time that the student is determined missing.
+A. Residential Students are to be informed that, in addition to providing an emergency contact, they have the option to confidentially identify an individual or individuals, and his/her telephone number(s), to be contacted by the institution not later than 24 hours after the time that the student is determined missing.
 Students will be expected to provide contact information when checking into their on-campus housing facility and are responsible for ensuring that the contact information is up-to-date and accurate.
-The missing person contact information will be considered confidential, releasable only to authorized campus officials including University Police, for the purposes of implementing the procedure outlined in this policy.
+The missing person contact information will be considered confidential, will be maintained separately from other information, and will be accessible only to authorized campus officials.
+Housing and Residential Life officials may disclose the missing person contact information only to University Police and only for the purpose of implementing the procedure outlined in this policy.

 B. Residential Students who are under 18 years of age and not emancipated individuals, are to be informed that the University is required to notify a custodial parent or guardian in addition to the confidential missing person contact, not later than 24 hours after the time that the student is determined to be missing.